 LP had only been walking for a couple of months and we knew we would need a double pushchair.
 Even so, I did prefer to use a single pushchair and have Little Man in a baby carrier for the first few months as our double buggy was so difficult to handle.

 Zoom forward a year and we have now had a Cosatto Supa Dupa stroller for the last 6 months.
 It has served us well and been invaluable.
 It really did save my sanity when Little Man got too big for the baby carrier.
-But now LP is nearly three and loves walking, it’s a fight to get her in the pushchair and so we were looking at alternative options.
+But now LP is nearly a three year old and loves walking.
+It’s a fight to get her in the pushchair and so we were looking at alternative options.

-Hubby fitted the buggy board and I won’t lie, there was some swearing involved!
-But once the buggy board connectors are attached to the pushchair you’re free to take the board off and put it on as you need it.
-One thing to bare in mind though is that as the adapters stay attached to the pushchair, if you are looking to share the buggy board between more than one pushchair you would need to get extra sets of adapters.
+Dave fitted the Maxi buggy board and I won’t lie, there was some swearing involved!
+But once the buggy board universal connectors from the connector kit are attached to the pushchair you’re free to take the board off and put it on as you need it.
+One thing to bare in mind though is that as the adapters stay attached to the pushchair.
+If you are looking to share the buggy board between more than one pushchair you would need to get extra sets of adapters.

-Once the buggy board was in place on the pushchair LP loved it, she jumped on and off happily and was more than comfortable to stay on the board walking into town, wandering around the shops or for a day out.
+Once the universal buggy board was in place on the pushchair LP loved it.
+She jumped on and off happily and was more than comfortable to stay on the board walking into town, wandering around the shops or for a day out.

 Is there anything you need to know about the Lascal Buggyboard Maxi?

 Things to bare in mind with the baby stroller board are that there needs to be enough headroom for your little one behind the pram.
 In our case we had to remove the parent tray with cup holders from the Graco Sky.
 Now LP stands inside the handle.
 Also, when you walk it is very easy to kick the board.
 I find that I automatically take smaller steps to compensate.
 This isn’t an issue but it does make you think about how you’re walking.